Skip to main content

 Overview

-The Survivor Filter Squeeze Kit is the most complete out-of-the-box squeeze filtration package under $30.
-At $29.95, you get a 3-stage filter straw with 0.05-micron UF membrane and carbon mouthpiece, plus two 1-liter collapsible canteens — everything needed to start filtering immediately with no additional purchases.
+The Survivor Filter Squeeze Kit is the most complete out-of-the-box squeeze filtration package in the budget tier.
+At its affordable price, you get a 3-stage filter straw with 0.05-micron UF membrane and carbon mouthpiece, plus two 1-liter collapsible canteens — everything needed to start filtering immediately with no additional purchases.
 The 0.05-micron pore size sits between the 0.1-micron standard of Sawyer and LifeStraw and the 0.01-micron fineness of the Survivor Filter Pro, offering a meaningful edge in pathogen blocking over mainstream competitors.

 Squeeze-style filters have become the most popular format in portable water treatment because they balance simplicity, speed, and weight.
 You fill a soft container with source water, attach the filter, and squeeze water through into your mouth or a clean container.
 No pumping, no electricity, no chemical wait time.
 The Survivor Filter Squeeze Kit packages this format with a carbon mouthpiece that most squeeze competitors lack — meaning you get taste improvement and partial heavy metal reduction in addition to pathogen removal.